-Passing over to Manteo and then again to the mainland, you’ll enter the 152,000 acre Alligator River Wildlife Refuge.
+Passing over to Manteo and then again to the mainland, you’ll enter the 152,000-acre Alligator River Wildlife Refuge.
 Believe it or not, this area is well-known for its incredible black bear watching opportunities.

 We took a guided tour, which I recommend, as the preserve is huge and it can be easy to get lost within the boundaries.
-We spent 2 hours driving around the park, observing many species of bird and having some good luck with three bear sightings.
+We spent 2 hours driving around the park, observing many species of birds and having some good luck with three bear sightings.

 This was a very unexpected highlight during our time in the Outer Banks.